Brain-Development-and-Disorders-Lab/bbox_controller/README.md

 ### Version Tracking

 The device code includes version tracking to help identify which version is running on the device.
-The version is stored in `src/device/config.json` and is displayed on the device screen and logged in the control panel.
+The version is stored in the shared module and is displayed on the device screen and logged in the control panel.

 - Displayed on the device's waiting screen
 - Sent to the control panel via WebSocket